Skip to main content

 }

-Bun's CSS bundler automatically converts these advanced color formats to backwards-compatible alternatives for browsers that don't yet support them:
+Bun’s CSS bundler converts these color formats to backwards-compatible alternatives for browsers that don’t support them:

 .vibrant-element {